jlm/vh-events/README.md

 Running the program using Docker Compose
 ========================================
 Build the image as shown above.
 Then, create a new directory somewhere and copy `docker-compose.yml` into it.
 Adjust that file to fit your needs.
+Note that if you use the `POSTMARK_API_KEY` environment varibale, you should not enclose the value in quotes, as that makes it invalid.
 Make a new subdirectory called `out` to contain the output file.
 Then run the script:
 ```shell
 cp /somewhere/docker-compose.yml .